Skip to content

 time_offset_lidar_to_imu: 0.0

-Some other information about the LiDAR is needed for the algorithm to handle the data coming from different sensor with different data formats.
-The param lidar_type supports 4 categories of sensor types including 1 for for Livox LiDARs, 2 for Velodyne, 3 for Ouster, 4 for MID360 LiDAR and any other number for default.
+Some other information about the LiDAR is needed for the algorithm to handle the data coming from different sensors with different data formats.
+The parameter lidar_type supports 5 categories of sensor types.
+It is mainly intended for pre-processing, and to allow the algorithm to de-skew the pointcloud.
+Each category is associated with a number.
+Category 1 is for for Livox LiDARs, 2 for Velodyne, 3 for Ouster, 4 for Livox MID360 LiDAR and any other number for a default type.
 If your LiDAR is immediately one of these categories, chose the parameter accordingly.
-Otherwise, for any other type of LiDAR you should:

-• Chose 3, if you see ring field and distinct time for each point.
+• Choose 3, if you have rings and distinct time for each point.

-• If none of these information is given by sensor, go for default (any other number), which mean that the algorithm will not de-skew your point cloud facing the motion distortions.
+• If none of these information is given by sensor, go for default (set lidar_type to any other number), which means that the algorithm will not de-skew your pointcloud facing the motion distortions.

 The FASTLIO algorithm translates your pointcloud into a number of vertical scanning lines.
-There is a parameter named scan_line that means the number of vertical lines to form from input pointcloud. for the number of This number should match the number of vertical rings (or channels) that your LiDAR has, in order to fully use all the information that sensor captured.
-In our example bag file, we used Ouster OS1 128 sensor that has 128 vertical channels.
-But it can also be a way to filter out some parts of the data (to omit the ground or ceiling).
+There is a parameter named scan_line that means the number of vertical lines to form from input pointcloud.
+This number should match the number of vertical rings that your LiDAR has, in order to fully use all the information that sensor captures.
+Meanwhile, it can be a way to filter out some parts of the data (to omit the ground or ceiling).
+In our example bag file, we used Ouster OS1 128 sensor that publishes a pointcloud with 128 vertical channels.

-Use the blind parameter to filter out points that closer to the sensor than this value.
+Use the blind parameter to filter out the points that are closer to the sensor than a certain value.
 It is usefull when you want to ignore parts of your robot that are captured in pointcloud.

 lidar_type: 3